-This pacy full back joined from Queens Park Rangers during the January 2012 transfer window having agreed a two-and-a-half year deal with Rovers.
+A strong combative full back, Orr signed for Rovers from Queens Park Rangers during the January 2012 transfer window, putting pen-to-paper on a two-and-a-half year deal.

 A Liverpool-native, Bradley actually started his career with Newcastle United, but it was at Bristol City that the 29-year-old made his name, making over 250 appearances for the club in a six-year spell.